MichaelPaulukonis/michaelpaulukonis.github.io/branch.notes.md

 Once I changed the uses of `md:` to `md--` so much functional appearances returned!!!!

 Still some more things I would prefer.

+Other main issue - font-size: 75% for `html` in `main.css` - this is straight from the other styling I want to get rid of it for everything EXCEPT the purple layout.